malaybaku/VMagicMirror/docs/pages/english/docs/accessory.md

 - `Position`: Specify the local position.
 Also editable by `Free Layout`.
 - `Rotation`: Specify the local rotation.
 Also editable by `Free Layout`.
 - `Scale`: Specify the scale.
 Also editable by `Free Layout`.
+- `FPS`: Available on numbered png, to decide how fast to play animation.

 </div>